Underground parking garage and gas detection: CO, NO₂, and petrol vapours monitoring systems

-Underground parking garage are enclosed spaces where numerous vehicles move through every day, resulting in the production of potentially hazardous exhaust gases.
-Without an adequate monitoring system, substances such as carbon monoxide (CO) and nitrogen dioxide (NO₂) can accumulate and compromise environmental safety.
+Underground parking garage are enclosed spaces where numerous vehicles circulate daily, resulting in the emission of potentially hazardous exhaust gases.
+Without an adequate monitoring system, substances such as carbon monoxide (CO), nitrogen dioxide (NO₂), and gasoline vapors (GV) can accumulate and compromise environmental safety.

-For this reason, gas detection has become a key element in the design and management of underground garages.
-In this article, we’ll explore why monitoring is so important, what the main risks are, and which technological solutions help ensure safer environments.
+For this reason, gas detection has become a fundamental element in the design and management of underground parking facilities.
+In this article, we will explore why monitoring is so important, the main risks involved, and the technological solutions that help ensure safer environments.

 Index